Xunius/Trenches/README.md

 Some tips/features:
     - Firing accuracy will drop when wounded, so will moving speed.
-    - Certain chance the enemy's firing will miss, thus mimicking the effect of enjoying extra cover provided by the trenches.
+    - Certain chance the enemy's firing will miss, thus mimicking the effect of extra cover provided by the trenches.
     - Explosive weapons have areal damage.
     - The in-game intel-bar shows intels about incoming attacks, as well as some shouts from your men.
     - Some other tips are shown in the game.

-# Required python modules:

-    - pygame (mine is 1.9.3).
-    - numpy

 The game has got its basic shape: a working game play, a set of GUI, some